 Having nice cool air in the summertime is essential to keeping you and your family comfortable when you're at home.
 Most homes have a central air conditioning unit that is responsible for cooling down the house.
 When this air conditioner unit is properly cleaned, it will produce cool air all day long.

 Why Does It Need Cleaning?

 You may be questioning why your air conditioning unit needs cleaning at all.
 It's important to realize that outdoor debris can accumulate on your outside compressor unit.
 When this happens, it covers up the grates that allow for airflow.
 This results in your air conditioning unit working overtime to keep your home cool.
-The more your cooling system has to work, the higher your energy bill will be.
+The more your cooling system has to work, the higher your energy bill will be and greater possibility of an expensive AC repair.
 Do yourself a favor and keep your compressor unit cleaned so you know you're not spending excess money on cooling your home.